-The Vanderbilt Work/Life Connections-EAP (Employee Assistance Program, Faculty and Physician Wellness Program, Nurse Wellness Program, and Post-Doctoral Wellness Program) offers assessment, referral, short-term counseling, and follow-up.
+The Vanderbilt Work/Life Connections-EAP (Employee Assistance Program, Faculty and Physician Wellness Program, and Nurse Wellness Program) offers assessment, referral, short-term counseling, and follow-up.
 Services provided by Work/Life Connections-EAP are provided at no cost to the individual.

-Referrals to Vanderbilt or other health care providers may be recommended to help you resolve problems.
-Those services may be covered under your medical benefit plan offered by Vanderbilt.
+Referrals to VUMC or other health care providers may be recommended to help you resolve problems.
+Those services may be covered under your medical benefit plan offered by VUMC.
 We will try to always refer to providers covered by your insurance.
 However, it is your responsibility to determine whether or not services are covered under your plan and to pay any charges not covered.

 Your counselor will not share information with any persons outside of the Work/Life Connections-EAP without your permission, except as required by law.
 Generally, legal rules do not require a release of such private information except where life or safety is seriously threatened.
 However, the following situations are the exceptions: